-- The innocent spouse must establish that when he or she signed the return he or she did not know (and had no reason to know) of the unstatement of tax.
+- The innocent spouse must establish that when he or she signed the return he or she did not know (and had no reason to know) of the understatement of tax

-- Taking into consideration all of the facts and circumstances, it is inequitable to hold the innocent spouse liable for the joint tax deficiency, penalities, and/or interest.
+- Taking into consideration all of the facts and circumstances, it is inequitable to hold the innocent spouse liable for the joint tax deficiency, penalties, and/or interest

-- The spouse claiming relief elects the benefits of innocent spouse relief no later than two years afte the date the IRS beings collection activities.
+- The spouse claiming relief elects the benefits of innocent spouse relief no later than two years after the date the IRS begins collection activities

 Frequently Asked Questions About Innocent Spouse Relief

 How does the IRS define actual knowledge?

 When dealing with the IRS you may hear the term “actual knowledge”.
 Actual Knowledge is defined as you or your spouse knowing that an error has been made.
 In this case you will not qualify for innoncent spouse relief, and both you and your spouse will remain liable.

 What is the deadline or time limit for filing for Innocent Spouse Relief?

 In most scenarios you must file for innocnent spouse relief within two years of when the IRS first tried to collect the tax from you.

 If you choose to file for Innocent Spouse Relief, the IRS will contact your former spouse and give him or her the option to participate in the process.
 There are no exceptions to this rule.